What can you expect from me as your Counsellor?

 What might the first consultation look and feel like?

 Perhaps it is your first time, or maybe you have tried Counselling before and just know it helps.
 Whichever it is, I offer a free initial 20 minute session to talk about how I can help you and how we might work together.
 That conversation is without obligation of any kind and entirely confidential.
+Please also look at the video below where I explain what our first session together might be like.

 Training, qualifications & experience